beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 For this dataset let's initially set the chain length to 100,000 as this will run reasonably quickly on most modern computers.
 Although the suggestion above would indicate a lower sampling frequency, in this case set both the sampling frequencies to 100.

 {% include tip.html content="You can set the screen sampling frequency something different from the main log files.
 Here, the analysis is going to run very fast so printing to the screen every 100 steps will cause a large amount of information to scroll up the screen.
 Try setting the `Echo state to screen` option to `10000` resulting in only 100 updates to the screen as the analysis runs." %}

+Below the parameter logging frequency, you can set the checkpointing frequency.
+Checkpointing is a mechanism that allows store the state of a computation in a way that allows it be continued at a later time without changing the computation's behavior.
+This is useful when a run is interrupted for some reason or when you would simply like to continue a run that ended, but has not provided sufficient samples.

 The next option allows the user to set the File stem name; if not set to ‘YFV’ by default, you can type this in here (or add more detail about the analysis).
 The next two options give the file names of the log files for the parameters and the trees.
 These will be set to a default based on the file stem name.